ytaghz/LateralMovementAnalyzer/Visualization/README.md

 ##Design choices
 Single directed graph (DiGraph), not MultiDiGraph.
 One edge per direction, with aggregated attributes.
 This avoids compatibility issues with PyVis when rendering multiple parallel edges and ensures no loss of information.
-IP Cleaning : port is removed from address IPs fields.
+IP Cleaning : port is removed from src and dst IPs fields.

 ###Prioritise data fidelity